acktreptow/portfolio-pete/README.md

 ## Project Overview

 The application has a header, landing page, projects section and contact form.

 Overall, this was a very tough but equally fulfilling app to complete due to my inexperience with these more advanced technologies.
 But I now have significant experience in them, which then allowed me to take this portfolio page beyond the required specifications and turn into a much stronger application.

-For example, I incorporated responsive design throughout all 4 sections.
-Due to Meta not asking for this and therefore not even having a prompt to work off, I had to really delve into the Chakra documentation to figure out how to do it correctly.
-Fortunately, I was successful, resulting in the header, project section and contact form looking great on screens smaller than 768px.
+For example, I delved into Chakra's documentation to figure out how to implement responsive design despite Meta not requiring this.
+I was successful, resulting in the header, project section and contact form looking great on screens smaller than 768px.

 Below is also some more granular information about each section.